- Wealthy in those regions gave $26.3 billion in gifts of $1 million or more in 2013.

 - The total value of foundation giving held steady from the previous year, but corporate giving fell.

-- Higher education was the most popular cause, receiving 43% of the total value, up from 40 percent in 2012.
-Million dollar-plus giving to higher education grew significantly from $5.62 billion in 2012 to $7.25 billion in 2013, a 28% increase in a single year.
+- Higher education was the most popular cause, receiving 43 percent of the total value, up from 40 percent in 2012.
+Million dollar-plus giving to higher education grew significantly from $5.62 billion in 2012 to $7.25 billion in 2013, a 28 percent increase in a single year.

 - There was also a significant increase in the value of donations going overseas.

 - The number of donations of £1 million or more increased by almost 50 percent in 2013 compared to 2012.
 The number of first-time million pound donors also rose.

 - Foundations gave the greatest number of £1 million-plus donations, and also contributed the highest proportion of the total value.